flutter/website/src/content/testing/build-modes.md

 The rest of the page details these modes.

-* To learn about headless testing, see the [Flutter wiki][].
+* To learn about the headless testing mode, refer to the engine wiki's docs on [Flutter's build modes][].
-* To learn how to detect the build mode, see the [Check for Debug/Release Mode in Flutter Apps] blog post.
+* To learn how to detect the build mode, check out the [Check for Debug/Release Mode in Flutter Apps] blog post.

 [Check for Debug/Release Mode in Flutter Apps]: https://retroportalstudio.medium.com/check-for-debug-release-mode-in-flutter-apps-d8d545f20da3